 Concurrent Enrollment Computer Accounts

-If you are a UCSD Extension student taking a regular UCSD class through Concurrent Enrollment, and the instructor for that class has requested ACMS computing resources:
+If you are a UCSD Extension student taking a regular UCSD class through Concurrent Enrollment during Fall, Winter or Spring quarter, and the instructor for that class has requested ACMS computing resources:

 UCSD Extension will issue you a token (an alphabetic string of characters) that you can use at the Concurrent Enrollment self-registration page to create a persistent ACMS user account (called an "ax" account), which will give you access to on-campus computer labs, and you can then link the account to the resources required for your class (the ACMS terminology for this second step is "getting an allocation for a specific courseid").

 If you already have an active AX account you can add allocations for courses you are taking through concurrent enrollment.